sunfish-prj/Platform-docs/docs/API.rst

 Platform API
 ############

-This page reports the API definitions of the SUNFISH Platform components
+This page reports the API definitions of the SUNFISH Platform components.
+All the OpenAPI specification in *.json/*.yaml files are available in `this <https://github.com/sunfish-prj/SUNFISH-Platform-API>`_ GitHub repository.

 .. toctree::